bsmith89/StrainFacts/README.md

 - [MIDAS / IGGtools](https://github.com/czbiohub/iggtools)
 - [StrainPhlan](https://github.com/biobakery/metaphlan)

-GT-Pro is the preferred metagenotyper for Strain Finder.
+GT-Pro is the preferred metagenotyper for StrainFacts.
 While other metagenotypers will also work
 (e.g. MIDAS or StrainPhlan assuming their outputs are formatted correctly), only bi-allelic and core genome SNP sites are currently supported.